SAVE THE DATES!

 Performance: Collaborators Noise Showcase, Steinfeld Warehouse, 101 W Sixth St, 85701, Saturday, April 8, 3-5pm.
 Tracie Morris and poet – musician Sam Ace will create a collaborative-improvisational set.
 The showcase is part of Tucson’s Noise Symposium, co-sponsored by POG, UA Poetics Research Group, and Tucson-Poetry Festival.
 FREE.

-Workshop: Poetry and the Body, Dunbar Pavillion, 325 w.
-2nd St, Sunday, April 9, 9am-noon, Tracie Morris leads a workshop on how sonic intent and sonic exploration can be cultivated as a way of creating page-based, physically-embodied poetics.
+Workshop: Sound and Body, Dunbar Pavillion, 325 w.
+2nd St, Sunday, April 9, 9am-noon, Tracie Morris leads a three-hour intensive workshop on how sonic intent and sonic exploration can be cultivated as a way of creating page-based and physically-embodied poetics.
 Discussion, freewriting, body work, play, writing and revision with sound. $40.
-Enroll at korepress.org.

 Tracie Morris is a poet, singer, critic, scholar, bandleader and actor.
 She holds an MFA in Poetry from Hunter College, has studied classical British acting technique at the Royal Academy of Dramatic Art in London, American acting technique at Michael Howard Studios, is an alum of Cave Canem’s prestigious summer residency as well as residencies at MacDowell, Millay and Yaddo.
 She holds a PhD in Performance Studies from New York University.
 Her work has been presented at the Whitney Biennial, Ron Feldman Gallery, The New Museum, Philadelphia Museum of Art, Museum of Modern Art and Dia:Chelsea and dozens of musical recording projects.
 Her books include Intermission, Rhyme Scheme and handholding: 5 kinds and is co-editor of Best American Experimental Writing (2016) with Charles Bernstein.
 Tracie is Professor and Coordinator of the MFA program in Performance + Performance Studies at Pratt Institute, Brooklyn.